ChristianaKiervin/MachineLearning_GirlScriptScholarship/README.md

 # MachineLearning_GirlScriptScholarship

-This is the repository created to store all the code created during my summer ML course with GirlScript.
+##This is the repository created to store all the code created during my summer scholarship ML course with GirlScript Foundation.